danielaparker/jsoncons/doc/ref/corelib/json/allocators.md

 Every constructor has a version that accepts an allocator argument, this is required for allocator propogation.
 A long string, byte string, array or object makes use of the allocator argument to allocate storage.
-For the other data members (an empty object, short string, number, boolean, or null) the allocator argument is ignored.
+For the other data members (short string, number, boolean, or null) the allocator argument is ignored.

 A long string, byte string, array and object data member all contain a pointer `ptr` obtained